pandeydevendra/python_dev/book_exercise/crash_course/info.md

 >>Making Numerical Lists: using range(initial value, one less to final value) function

+if - statement:
+>Checking for Equality: double equal sign ( == ).
+This equality operator returns True if the values on the left and right side of the operator match, and False if they don’t match
+>Checking for Inequality: an exclamation point and an equal sign ( != ).
+The exclamation represents not
+>Numerical Comparisons: age= 19; >>> age< 21:True; >>> age<= 21:True;>>> age> 21: False; >>> age>= 21: False;
+> Using and to Check Multiple Conditions
+> age_0 = 22, age_1 = 18 >>> age_0 >= 21 and age_1 >= 21: False
+> age_1 = 22, age_0 >= 21 and age_1 >= 21: True>>>(age_0 >= 21) and (age_1 >= 21)
+>Checking Whether a Value Is in a List:
+> requested_toppings = ['mushrooms', 'onions', 'pineapple']
+ 'mushrooms' in requested_toppings: True
+'pepperoni' in requested_toppings: False
+>>if Statements:
+ The if - else structure works well in situations in which you want Python to always execute one of two possible actions.
+ In a simple if-else chain like this, one of the two actions will always be executed.
+>>The if-elif-else Chain:
+ Python’s if - elif - else syntax.
+Python executes only one block in an if - elif - else chain.
+ It runs each conditional test in order until one passes.
+When a test passes, the code following that test is executed and Python skips the rest of the tests.
+>>Using Multiple elif Blocks:
+ You can use as many elif blocks in your code as you like.
+>>Omitting the else Block:
+ The else block is a catchall statement.
+It matches any condition that wasn’t matched by a specific if or elif test, and that can sometimes include invalid or even malicious data.
+If you have a specific final condition you are testing for, consider using a final elif block and omit the else block.
+As a result, you’ll gain extra confidence that your code will run only under the correct conditions.
+>>Testing Multiple Conditions:
+ The if - elif - else chain is powerful, but it’s only appropriate to use when you just need one test to pass.
+ As soon as Python finds one test that passes, it skips the rest of the tests.
+This behavior is beneficial, because it’s efficient and allows you to test for one specific condition.
+ However, sometimes it’s important to check all of the conditions of  interest.
+In this case, you should use a series of simple if statements with no elif or else blocks.
+This technique makes sense when more than one condition could be True, and you want to act on every condition that is True .
+>>>In summary, if you want only one block of code to run, use an if - elif -else chain.
+ If more than one block of code needs to run, use a series of independent if statements.

 >>To open terminal directly: ctrl - alt -T
 >>To leave the Python prompt and return to a terminal prompt: ctrl -D or enter exit()